EldenRingDatabase/erdb/README.md

 * Values are free from human error and always up-to-date.
 * Values are effortlessly regenerated with new game releases.
-* Convoluted game parameters are automatically converted into a coherent layout, without losing information<sup>2</sup>.
+* Convoluted game parameters are converted into a coherent layout, harmless<sup>2</sup> information loss.

 ### User contributed information